Shopify/storefront-api-examples/vue-graphql-client/README.md

 ### Known Issues

-* If products fail to load from the api, and a persons cart has products in it, since the cart pulls data from the products store, as that store is empty the cart doesn't display properly
+* If products fail to load from the api, and a users' cart has products in it, since the cart pulls data from the products store, as that store is empty the cart doesn't display properly - perhaps the cart should pull data by itself and not rely on the products data store
 * Error handling needs to be added
 * Product and Cart empty states need to be added to the UI
 * Types could be centralised into one types file and not scattered over the project